RayColt/Starfield/README.md

 # Starfield
-Actual, BUT IN DEVELOPMENT, 2 working c++ screensavers for Windows 11
+Actual, BUT IN DEVELOPMENT, 2 working c++ screensavers for Windows 11<br>
+NOTE: C:\Temp\Starfield_log.txt is used for logging!